-Scotch students studied 38 different subjects at Year 12 level.
-This included some external subjects - Workplace Practices (Football).
+Scotch students studied 35 different subjects at Year 12 level.
+This included some external subjects - Workplace Practices (Football), Health, Scientific Studies.
 Also, some subjects at Year 12 that offer two classes in one e.g. Visual Art and Design.
-Philosophy was offered for the first time as a Stage 2 subject.

-Eight students started either Certificate II or III courses.
+Seventeen students started either Certificate II, III or IV courses.
+Twelve of these students used the course for their SACE completion.
 These students will either miss a day of school or study after school to complete these certificates.
-To support these students with their study, they are offered an extra private study classes.
-Two students used the Certificate III qualification for their ATAR.
+To support these students with their study, they are offered an extra private study periods.